 The OMSAS instruction booklet makes reference to the importance of the application materials and required documentation being received at OMSAS by the published deadlines.
 Applicants must ensure that OMSAS receives their transcripts by the stated deadline, so that the file can be reviewed and a verification report can be sent to the applicant in sufficient time to allow any errors or omissions to be addressed.
 If an applicant's transcript issues are not resolved before our selection process begins, it will not be possible to insert the file into our process, and a disqualification status could be assigned to the application.

-The CASPer™ Test - Computer-Based Assessment for Sampling Personal Characteristics
+The CASPer® Test - Computer-Based Assessment for Sampling Personal Characteristics

-Applications will not be accepted from applicants who are not Canadian citizens or Canadian permanent residents (proof of permanent resident status must accompany the application at the time it is submitted).
+Applications will not be accepted from applicants who are not Canadian citizens or Canadian permanent residents (landed immigrant).
+Proof of permanent resident status must accompany the application at the time it is submitted.
 However, there is one exception to the rule: eligible children of alumni of the University of Ottawa who have completed studies at the Faculty of Medicine.

 Credentialing of Non-Canadian Grades

 Candidates with a permanent residence in Canada who do not meet our eligibility requirements relative to completion of Canadian studies and require inclusion of their international studies must have their foreign transcript assessed by World Education Services (WES).
-Consideration of the application is greatly facilitated by the WES assessment.
+The application will only be considered if the WES assessment is provided.